-Tabletop photography is a specific way of product photography whereby the focus is a small object, usually against a controlled environment.
-It’s an extremely versatile technique applied to a wide array of subjects, from jewelry and watches to electronic devices.
+Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Tabletop photography requires extreme detail, along with good lighting conditions and composition.